softserveinc-rnd/blog/Zephyr_app/Running_Zephyr_on_nRF52840.md

 #Running *Zephyr* on *nRF52840* board using `west` and *Eclipse* on Linux Ubuntu

+##Building

+*nRF52840* based board requires `west build` to have board identification set to `west build -b nrf52840_pca10056`.
+Other similar board identifiers for this controller are `nrf52840_pca10059` and `nrf52840_pca10090`.
+Select appropriately according to markings on board, with possible help from <https://docs.zephyrproject.org/2.1.0/boards/index.html>.
+If necessary adjust the version of *Zephyr* on the page and check appropriate board identifier.

 ##Connecting and flashing

 By default `west` attempts to flash the software to *nRF52840*  with `nrfjprog`.
 In order to use the *JLink* connection following steps may be needed.
 Note that links and versions mentioned here are valid for 15-02-2021.